 Roundworms are intestinal parasites that are common in dogs.
 There are two species of roundworms that infect dogs, one of which can cause health problems in humans, too.
 The medical term for infection with roundworms is ascariasis.

-There are two common species of roundworms that may infect puppies, Toxacara canis, and Toxascara leonina.
+There are two common species of roundworms that may infect puppies, Toxocara canis and Toxocara catis.

 - Puppies can be infected with larvae while still in their mother's uterus (a very common route of infection for puppies).

 - Puppies can ingest larvae through their mother's milk.

 - Puppies may ingest eggs which hatch into larvae after being eaten.

 - Puppies may eat rodents who have been infected with the larvae.

 In puppies, the larvae (including those that are swallowed and ingested as eggs) migrate through the body tissues.
 Eventually reaching the lungs, they make their way up the windpipe and are coughed up, then swallowed.
 Once swallowed, the larvae become adult roundworms in the intestines.
 These produce numerous eggs, which are passed in the feces.

 In adult dogs, the situation is usually different: after ingestion, the larvae migrate through the intestinal wall and into other tissues in the body, where they enter a dormant state.
 In a pregnant female, the larvae become active again.
 The larvae can cross the placenta into the pups and be secreted in the milk after birth.